va1t/mvp/PRESS_RELEASE.md

   > "This project will be a challenge"

 ## Customer Quote ##
   > "Mind blown.
-Sure did cure more bordem." -Chris
+Sure did cure my bordem." -Chris

 ## Closing and Call to Action ##
   > Please enjoy my site and play with the settings.